dittohed/exploring-ssl-for-ct/README.md

 ### Details

 The proposed method works as follows.
-Given a 2D or 3D input image x, sample 2 positive crops $x_1$, $x_2$ so that $IoU(x_1, x_2) \in [i_{min}, i_{max}]$, where $i_{min}$ and $i_{max}$ correspond to minimum and maximum IoU allowed for the crops to be considered positive.
+Given a 2D or 3D input image $x$, sample 2 positive crops $x_1$, $x_2$ so that $IoU(x_1, x_2) \in [i_{min}, i_{max}]$, where $i_{min}$ and $i_{max}$ correspond to minimum and maximum IoU allowed for the crops to be considered positive.
 The intuition behind such an approach is that for some of the domains, semantically consistent crops appear mostly within a single area, while crops from remote areas might depict various down-